-Intermountain Healthcare is currently offering Project ECHO sessions for Hepatology, Gastroenterology & Transplant, and Eating Disorders.
-It is anticipated that additional areas of care will be added in the coming months.
+Intermountain Healthcare is currently offering Project ECHO® sessions for Hepatology, Gastroenterology & Transplant, Eating Disorders, and Antimicrobial Stewardship (EASIE).
+Additional areas of care will be added in 2019.
 Visit this page often for updates.

 All clinics are held at the Intermountain Medical Center campus in Murray, Utah, with remote access via Zoom Video.
 Once registered, participants will receive full connection/location details.

-For clinical leads, upcoming dates, educational topics, click on the Intermountain Project ECHO that interests you below.
+For clinical leads, upcoming dates, and educational topics, click on the Intermountain Project ECHO® that interests you below.

 Continuing Medical Education